 - An in-depth focus on cosmetology theory and real-world practice (in our supervised on-campus beauty clinics).

-- Coursework that is designed to enhance the student’s development of practical and technical skills.
+- Coursework that is designed to enhance your development of practical and technical skills.

 - The use of professional cosmetology facilities and equipment.

-- As licensure is required for employment by the State of Michigan, Dorsey Schools will pay the cost one time for graduates of this program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey Schools exam preparation requirements.
+As licensure is required for employment by the State of Michigan, Dorsey School will pay the cost one time for graduates of this program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey Schools exam preparation requirements.

 A career as a licensed cosmetologist can provide you with the creative freedom and career flexibility you’ve always wanted.
-Graduates of our Cosmetology program (once they become licensed) are eligible to seek entry-level employment in positions that may include stylist, color specialist, skin or nail specialist, platform or makeup artist, manufacturers’ representative, and cosmetic salesperson, among others.
+Graduates of our Cosmetology program (once they become licensed) are eligible to seek entry-level employment positions that may include hairstylists, skin or nail specialists, platform or makeup artists, among many other positions.
 Jobs in this field can be found in beauty salons, spas, and other beauty-related businesses.

-According to the US Department of Labor, Bureau of Labor Statistics, employment of barbers, hairdressers, and cosmetologists is projected to grow 10% from 2014 to 2024, which is faster than the average for all occupations.a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of hairdressers, hairstylists, and cosmetologists is projected to grow 7.8% from 2014 to 2024.b
+According to the US Department of Labor, Bureau of Labor Statistics, employment of barbers, hairstylists, and cosmetologists is projected to grow 8% from 2018 to 2028, which is faster than the average for all occupations¹.
+In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of hairdressers, hairstylists, and cosmetologists is projected to grow 12.3% from 2016 to 2026².

 - What Cosmetologists Do